Administration Reference Guide

 That is for internal backups (backups at a installed host).

-For external backups, lxbackup (or lxdisk backup) is used at the host keeping the backup, and the backup top-level directory is given with flag -d or defaults to ./lxdump otherwise.
+For external backups, lxbackup is used at the host keeping the backup, and the backup top-level directory is given with flag -d or defaults to ./lxdump otherwise.

 Directories under dump/ are named using the date as their name.
 When more than one backup is made on the same date, further digits are added to number succesive backups.
 A sorted list for the directory reports backups from oldest to newest.